Darkness Tour: The show

-The 1978 shows were longer than in previous Springsteen tours, typically around 25 songs, but they were not yet the true marathon concerts that would occupy the River and Born in the U.S.A.
+The 1978 shows were longer than in previous Springsteen tours, typically around 25 songs, but they were not yet the marathon concerts that would occupy the River and Born in the U.S.A.
 Tours.
-Nor was the set list variety that great among Springsteen songs, as his career was not yet long enough to offer the old rarities surprises of the later Reunion Tour and those that followed.
+The set list variety among Springsteen songs was not as great as on later tours, as his career was not yet long enough to offer the old rarities surprises of the Reunion Tour and those that followed.

 Rather, the word that almost every account of the 1978 shows uses, is intense.
 "Badlands" often opened, with the verses being taken at a much faster pace than in the studio, with drumming more active, and with Springsteen fairly spitting out the lyrics nearly ahead of the band's ability to keep up.
 "Born to Run" near the end of the show was also done at breakneck speed.
 In contrast, slower numbers such as "Streets of Fire" were taken even more slowly, with ghostly organ lines set off against Springsteen's growling-to-screaming vocals.

 Many new Springsteen songs appeared.
 Some were songs that were or soon would be big hits for others, such as "Fire" and "Because the Night".
 Two new slow numbers that were immediately accessible and especially effective were aching family saga "Independence Day" and the nightmare "Point Blank", both of which would later appear on the 1980 The River album, as would several other songs first heard sporadically in 1978.